Package {ggforestplotR}

 digits

+Deprecated.
 Number of digits used when formatting estimates and p-values.
 Defaults to 2.
+Use estimate_digits, interval_digits, and p_digits for separate control.

 text_size